katerinanavab/javadocs/docs/unit06/notes601.md

 #### Parallel Arrays
 If you want to keep track of the top 5 highest scores in a game and the names of the people with those scores, you could use two **parallel arrays**.
 One array could keep track of the scores and the other the names.
-> You have to make sure you keep them in the **same order** so that the same index can be used to get correponding names and scores.
+> With parallel arrays, you have to make sure you keep them in the **same order** so that the same index can be used to get correponding names and scores.

-#### 💻 In-Class Practice
-{:.no_toc}

 <div class="task" markdown="block">

-Try out the following code which has two parallel arrays, highScores and names.
-Can you print out Mateo's score?
-Can you change Sofia's score to 97 using an assignment statement in the code?
-Can you change the arrays so that they have 6 elements and add your name and score and print them out?
+Try out the following code which has two parallel arrays, `highScores` and `names`.

+1. Can you print out Mateo's score?
+2. Can you change Sofia's score to 97 using an assignment statement in the code?
+3. Can you modify the arrays so that they have 6 elements, add your name and score, and print them out?

 ```java
 public static void main(String[] args) {